 \subsection{Qualitative Result}

 \myparagraph{Rank Accuracy During Training.} We define Rank Accuracy as a metric to evaluate whether the ranking relationships among gene features are effectively captured by the image features during training.
-After the end of each epoch, Rank Accuracy is calculated as follows: the first gene-image pair in each batch is randomly selected as the anchor pair, along with two additional target pairs.
+After each training epoch, Rank Accuracy is calculated as follows: the first gene-image pair in each batch is randomly selected as the anchor pair, along with two additional target pairs.
 Rank Accuracy is determined by checking whether the target pair with higher gene feature similarity to the anchor pair also has a higher image feature similarity.
 This process is repeated eight times to calculate the final Rank Accuracy.
 In \Cref{fig:rankacc1}, we compare the change of the rank accuracy during training between different methods.
 Additionally, in \Cref{fig:rankacc2}, we randomly select gene-image pairs to examine whether the distance relationships in gene expression values are reflected in image feature distances.
-The two figures together demonstrate that our method achieves a larger improvement in accuracy during training compared to the baseline methods, suggesting that the rank relationships in the gene features are effectively captured by image features.
+This provides further evidence of the model's ability to preserve biological relationships in the learned latent representations.
+Collectively, the two figures demonstrate that our method achieves a significantly larger improvement in accuracy during training compared to the baseline methods, suggesting that the rank relationships in the gene features are more effectively captured by image features.

-\myparagraph{Visualization of Cancer Marker Gene.} To evaluate the accuracy of our model’s predictions for critical genes, we selected FASN \cite{he2020integrating} as the marker gene for visualization on the Breast-ST1 dataset due to its association with poor prognosis in breast invasive carcinoma across two independent cohorts \cite{protein}.
-We visualized the gene prediction values for the FASN from different methods across each spot, including ground truth values and the corresponding WSI region, as shown in \Cref{vis}.
-Compared to the baseline method, our approach provides more accurate predictions for the FASN, demonstrating its effectiveness in capturing important gene expression patterns.
+\myparagraph{Visualization of Cancer Marker Gene.} To qualitatively evaluate the accuracy of our model's predictions for clinically relevant genes, we selected FASN and PTGES3 as marker genes for visualization on the Breast-ST1 dataset due to their association with poor prognosis in breast invasive carcinoma across two independent cohorts \cite{he2020integrating}.
+We visualized the gene prediction values for FASN and PTGES3 from different methods across each spot, including ground truth values and the corresponding WSI region, as shown in \Cref{vis}.
+All prediction values were normalized to the range 0 to 1 to facilitate a direct and fair comparison.
+Compared to the baseline method, our approach provides visibly more accurate predictions for FASN and PTGES3, demonstrating its effectiveness in capturing biologically meaningful gene expression patterns.
 We also provide visualizations of other marker genes for breast and lung cancer in the supplementary materials.